bids-standard/bids-specification/src/02-common-principles.md

 In brief,
 `dataset_description.DatasetLinks` contains mappings from strings to URIs that point to dataset locations.
-The `<dataset-name>`: `""` (that is, an empty string) is a reserved value that may only be used to refer to the root of the current dataset;
+The `<dataset-name>`: `""` (that is, an empty string) is a reserved value that may only be used to refer to the *root of the current dataset*;
 an empty string (`""`) MUST NOT be a key in the `DatasetLinks` object.

 In the context of BIDS URIs,